What Can I Put Inside a Sachet Bag?

 35. Soap Sachet

 This sachet project is a great way to use up the end pieces of soap bars.
-It's also a convenient way to use empty pill bottles.
+You'll have to scan down a ways to find this idea included in other ways to use old pill bottles.

 36. Bunny Sachets